tatusl/tatusl.dev/content/posts/kubeconfig-per-file.md

 ---
-title: "Load kubeconfigs from different files"
+title: "Load Kubernetes configs from different files"
 date: 2020-03-09T23:44:52+02:00
 tags: ["kubernetes", "kubectl"]
 draft: false
 ---

-By default, Kubernetes stores kubeconfig files to `$HOME/.kube/config`.
-If there are configurations for multiple clusters, all of them are stored to the same file.
-I find this rather unclear, as configuration set consists of cluster, user, and context, which are defined in different parts of the file. `kubectl config` subcommands can be used to manipulate this file and to list configured contexts on clusters.
+By default, Kubernetes stores kube config files to `$HOME/.kube/config`.
+If there are configurations for multiple clusters, all of them are stored in the same file.
+I find this rather unclear, as a configuration set consists of cluster, user, and context, which are defined in different parts of the file. `kubectl config` subcommands can be used to manipulate this file and to list configured contexts on clusters.

 Another approach to configuration management is to use `KUBECONFIG` environment variable.
-It can be used to point kubectl to use non-default configuration file, so one could have multiple configuration files and switch between them by exporting `KUBECONFIG` to point to correct file.
-However, with this approach user can't use awesome [kubectx](https://github.com/ahmetb/kubectx) tool to quickly switch between contexts.
+It can be used to point kubectl to use a non-default configuration file, so one could have multiple configuration files and switch between them by exporting `KUBECONFIG` to point to the correct file.
+However, with this approach a user can't use the awesome [kubectx](https://github.com/ahmetb/kubectx) tool to quickly switch between contexts.

-## Appending multiple files to `KUBECONFIG` environment variable
+## Appending multiple files to KUBECONFIG environment variable

-`KUBECONFIG` environment variable can point to multiple files by separating files path with colon (`:`).
-In my kubeconfig management approach, each cluster has its own config file in `$HOME/kube/.config.d`.
+`KUBECONFIG` environment variable can point to multiple files by separating files path with a colon (`:`).
+In my kube config management approach, each cluster has its own config file in `$HOME/kube/.config.d`.
 These file paths are then appended to `KUBECONFIG` environment variable at shell startup.
-Additionaly, I have wrapped this to zsh function, so I can load kubeconfigs only on-demand:
+Additionally, I have wrapped this to zsh function, so I can load kube configs only on-demand:

 ```
 loadkubeconfig() {